 At ↑1, no institution will lend them any amount of money, though friends or relatives might.
 Church and religious community can be very helpful with food banks and meal services, even if the recipient isn’t religious.

-They have some kind of steady employment, maybe minimum wage, and make enough money to have a permanent address.
-They get benefits at their employer’s discretion–so probably not.
+People at ↑2 wealth have some kind of steady employment, maybe minimum wage, and they make enough money to have a permanent address.
+They get benefits at their employer’s discretion (so probably not).

 At ↑2 a bank account becomes necessary, to deposit paychecks and pay bills.
 It can be a challenge to avoid bank overdrafts.
 They are likely to have bad credit or no credit, and use a debit card.
 If they need money and are upper ↑2, they may have a credit card with a small limit.
 At lower ↑2 they might get a payday loan.
 They probably can’t or shouldn’t pay it off straight from their bank account, because they need to make sure rent and groceries are paid first.
 Basic money management skills like budgeting and cashflow are required to move from lower ↑2 to upper ↑2.

 A hallmark of ↑2 is unstable housing and/or rotating roommates.
-Good and cheap situations are hard to come by, and when they do, they don’t generally last.
-So people at ↑2 wealth are either moving in constant search of a good one, but move after a month or two because there was something wrong with it.
-Or they have found a stable situation that’s cheap enough, but it’s sketchy or unpleasant or both, but they put up with it because it’s the best of bad options.
-Often the latter involves a roommate; more than 2 (non-family) roommates is almost inherently an unstable configuration.
+Good and cheap situations are hard to come by, and when they do, they don’t generally last, so people at ↑2 wealth are often have to move frequently.
+Sometimes they find a stable situation that’s cheap enough, but it’s sketchy or unpleasant or both, and they put up with it because it’s the best of bad options.
+Often this involves a roommate; more than 2 (non-family) roommates is almost inherently an unstable configuration, which increases roommate turnover too.

 Living with immediate family is common.
 If they live alone, it is in subsidized housing, or a very small studio.

 At ↑2, they can’t maintain their life for more than a month without working or outside support (possibly unemployment).
 Vacations are exclusively long weekends or during holidays.
-A week off work is a luxury and 2 weeks off would have to involve a once-in-a-lifetime event.
+A week off work is a luxury and a 2 week vacation abroad would be a once-in-a-lifetime event.

 They can buy a nice little thing for themselves here and there.
 They probably feel guilty about it.
 They appreciate gifts of nice things they can technically afford but wouldn’t buy themselves.
 But not expensive things.
 It’s hard enough to get money to repair or replace items that break down, so durable goods are often in a state of disrepair.
 They can’t reasonably sell an expensive item to replace things they might need more; and if the expensive item itself breaks, repairs will be more expensive.
 So a ↑3 gift (some thousands of dollars) would be kind of overwhelming to someone at ↑2, unless it’s a car.
 A gift that cost more than ↑3 would be weird or confusing.